kwanwan/WorkBetter/README.md

 ### **Step 5**: Walkthrough the Kubernetes dashboard

-You can monitor and manage your Kurbernetes cluster through its dashboard.
+You can monitor and manage your Kubernetes cluster through its dashboard.
 Not everything can be managed from this console as the Kubernetes cluster is provisioned on Oracle Cloud Infrastructure.
 For more details please open the OCI console where you will find the master, worker, etcd and load balancer nodes.

 * Open the Kubernetes dashboard
-* Select **_Namespace_** and corralate it with the NS environment variable
+* Select **_Namespace_** and correlate it with the NS environment variable
 * Select **_Overview_** show all
 * Select **_Service_**
-* Highlight the **_External endpoints_**, this is the IP address to access the WorkBeter application
+* Highlight the **_External endpoints_**, this is the IP address to access the WorkBetter application

   ![](images/3.2.png)

-### **Step 6**: Demostrate a code change
+### **Step 6**: Demonstrate a code change

 We want to demonstrate how we can trigger a new build by making a code change.
 The profile picture for Steven King is presented in a square frame.
 We can change this to be presented in a circular frame.